 Widows and Orphans in Their Distress

-Lesson 5 Book of James has us look at Widows and Orphans and faultless religion.
+Lesson 5 Book of James Widows and Orphans has us look at pure and faultless religion.
 At the end of the first Chapter, James clarifies what it means to be a Doer of the Word rather than just a Hearer and gives us the simple explanation of ‘Religion that God our Father accepts as pure and faultless

 James 1:23-27 NIV, “Anyone who listens to the word but does not do what it says is like someone who looks at his face in a mirror and, after looking at himself, goes away and immediately forgets what he looks like.
 But whoever looks intently into the perfect law that gives freedom, and continues in it—not forgetting what they have heard, but doing it—they will be blessed in what they do.